PaulWoodIII/node-activities-boilerplate/README.md

 Copyright (c) 2012 VMware, Inc

+`paulwoodiii/node-activities-boilerplate` is a fork of [node-activities-boilerplate](https://github.com/ciberch/node-activities-boilerplate)

-`node-activities-boilerplate` is a fork of [node-express-boilerplate](https://github.com/mape/node-express-boilerplate) which is a simple express boilerplate app which does SSO using `Facebook`, `Twitter` and `GitHub`
+`node-activities-boilerplate` is a fork of [node-express-boilerplate](https://github.com/mape/node-express-boilerplate) which is a simple express boilerplate app which does SSO using `Facebook`, and `GitHub`

 Instead of raw messaging back and forth between clients and server, `node-activities-boilerplate` uses [activitystrea.ms](http://activitystrea.ms/) to send well structured messages(activities) and aggregate them in an Activities MongoDB collection.
 It also uses Redis' PubSub to notify clients in real time of what changes are happening in the db and has client side logic to update the UI appropriately.